 As you can imagine, there is a trade-off associated with scale.
 The bigger the scale, the more accurately you can represent all the elements of the original version in your LEGO model.
 But too large of a scale can result in a massive, unwieldy model with a prohibitively high piece count and cost.
 On the flip side, using too small of a scale can force you to compromise on accuracy (probably more than you would find acceptable).
 The trick, as with everything, is finding the sweet spot that works best for you.

-The dimensions of the house are shown in Figure 10.
-It has a footprint of about 40 x 30 feet and a height of 30 feet up to the top of the roof.
-If you want to build a model of say your own house you can get the dimensions from a floorplan drawing if you have one available.
+The dimensions of the house are shown in Figure 12.
+It has a footprint of 40 x 30 feet and the height of the front (and back) wall up to the bottom of the roof line is 20 feet (making each floor 10 feet tall).
+If you want to build a model of say your own house you can get the dimensions from a floor plan drawing if you have one available.
 And for any house or other building that is available to view on Google Earth, you can use that tool to make the measurements.
 Now let us assume we want to design a minifigure scale (1:42) model of the house.

 The width of the house is 40×12 = 480 inches which is equivalent to 1219 cm.
 Divide that by 42 to get the width of our model which would be around 29 cm.
 Given that each stud is 0.8 cm wide, this works out to 29/0.8 = around 36 studs.
 When it comes to door and window pieces, we are limited to increments of an even number of studs.
 If each of the windows and the door is 4 studs wide, that leaves 24 studs for the wall segments on the front of the house and we can split them into 4 segments that are 5, 7, 7 and 5 studs wide respectively.